Moby Dick (2010 film)

-Moby Dick (alternatively titled 2010: Moby Dick or Moby Dick: 2010) is a 2010 film adaptation of Herman Melville's 1851 novel Moby-Dick.
+Moby Dick (alternatively titled 2010: Moby Dick or Moby Dick: 2010) is a 2010 American thriller film that is an adaptation of Herman Melville's 1851 novel Moby-Dick.
 The film is an Asylum production, and stars Barry Bostwick as Captain Ahab.
 It also stars Renee O'Connor, Michael B. Teh, and Adam Grimes and is directed by Trey Stokes.

 Plot

 On November 20, 1969, 50 miles off Soviet waters, the USS Acushnet dives under the ice.
 A young Ahab listens to sonar for enemy submarines when suddenly he detects an unknown target.
 When the captain listens, he hears nothing, but Ahab insists on a presence in the emptiness.
 The target dives into a trench, but the captain abandons his search in favor of photographing the target.
 The target attacks the submarine and brings the vessel up to the icy surface, revealing to be an enormous white whale.
 Ahab survives, but loses his left leg to the beast when it hauls the other half of the submarine back underwater.